Manhattan Piers Guide 2026: Best Views, Hidden Gems & Local Secrets (Hudson River)

 What to Do at Pier 57

-Pier 57 SuperPier Chelsea Manhattan rooftop Google office waterfront
+Pier 57 SuperPier Chelsea Manhattan rooftop Google office waterfront views

-Pier 57's SuperPier rooftop — the transformed Google building pier offers one of Manhattan's newest and most interesting public waterfront spaces, with a food hall below and a park above.
+Pier 57's SuperPier rooftop — the transformed Google building pier offers one of Manhattan's newest and most interesting public waterfront spaces, with a food hall below and a park above

 Piers 62, 63, 64, and 66 — Chelsea's Waterfront Mile

-Pier 63 is a quieter space, often used for events and gatherings, with good water views and a more contemplative quality than the active piers nearby.
-Pier 64 sits at 24th Street and has a lawn area that fills with sunbathers and picnickers on warm weekends.
-And Pier 66 — at 26th Street — features the historic lightship Frying Pan, a permanently moored former Coast Guard vessel that has been converted into a bar and event space.
-The Frying Pan is decidedly unpretentious — weathered, slightly ramshackle, with plastic chairs on a floating deck — and it has become one of the more beloved waterfront bars in the city.
-On a warm evening, the deck fills with a mixed crowd of Chelsea residents, office workers who have escaped from the nearby buildings, and tourists who wandered down from the High Line and decided to stay for a drink.
+The Frying Pan is decidedly unpretentious — weathered, slightly ramshackle, with plastic chairs on a floating deck — and has become one of the more beloved waterfront bars in the city.
+On a warm evening, the deck fills with Chelsea residents, office workers escaped from nearby buildings, and tourists who wandered down from the High Line and decided to stay for a drink.

-The Frying Pan is the kind of place that New York does occasionally and other cities almost never do — a historic vessel converted into a bar on a pier, with no pretension, no dress code, and views that a rooftop bar charging three times the price would kill for.
+The Frying Pan is the kind of place NYC does occasionally and other cities almost never do — a historic vessel converted into a bar on a pier, with no pretension, no dress code, and views that a rooftop bar charging three times the price would kill for.

 Chelsea piers Manhattan Hudson River waterfront skate park recreational facilities